 From glaciers to picturesque waterfalls, the hiking trails in Girdwood offer a lot of variety.
 This little ski town is just surrounded by beautiful mountains and lush forests.

-In this post, I’m going to share the 5 best hikes in Girdwood, Alaska, and directions on how to get to each one.
-You’ll also find my favorite places to eat in Girdwood near the bottom.
+In this post, I’m going to share the best hikes in Girdwood, Alaska, and directions on how to get to each one.
+You’ll also find my favorite places to eat in Girdwood near the bottom of this post.

 How to get to Girdwood from Anchorage

 Girdwood is located 39 miles south of Anchorage.
 It usually takes around 45 minutes to drive there.
 Follow the Seward Highway south along the Turnagain Arm and exit left on Alyeska Highway towards Girdwood.

 5 Best Hikes in Girdwood